Disclosure: This post may contain affiliate links. I earn a small commission of product sales to keep this website going.

 The X-E4 is a great compact camera for professionals and serious hobbyists.
-It has a small body but still features the viewfinder that is an important feature for many photographers who don’t like to shoot from the rear LCD.
-The X-E line is a perfect secondary body for me, since it doesn’t take up any space in my bag yet still has flagship capabilities.
+It has a small body but still features the viewfinder, which is an essential feature for many photographers who don’t like to shoot from the rear LCD.
+The X-E line is a perfect secondary body for me since it doesn’t take up any space in my bag yet still has flagship capabilities.

 Highlights of the X-E4

 - Powerful features packed in a small body: X-Trans 4 processor, 30fps burst shooting, and 4K video at 29.97fps.